SciPhi-AI/R2R/README.md

 <img src="./docs/pages/r2r.png" alt="Sciphi Framework">
 <h3 align="center">
-Build, deploy, and optimize your RAG system.
+Build, deploy, observe, and optimize your RAG system.
 </h3>

-## About
+# About

 R2R, short for RAG to Riches, provides the fastest and most efficient way to deliver high-quality Retrieval-Augmented Generation (RAG) to end users.
 The framework is built around customizable pipelines and a feature-rich FastAPI implementation.